Special Learning Opportunities

 View information on our Ceramic Apprenticeship Program.

 Following Berea College’s commitment to student labor as a means of learning, the Art Department employs students to work within its facilities.
-Student labor positions in the Art Department include janitorial work, running the art store, setting up installations and shows, assisting professors, surpervising other students, and various jobs that keep the department functioning.
+Student labor positions in the Art Department include janitorial work, running the art store, setting up installations and shows, assisting professors, supervising other students, and various jobs that keep the department functioning.
 For more information about labor opportunities in the Art Department, please contact Larky Crawford

 Other campus jobs available to students who are interested in the visual arts and crafts include working in Ceramics, Woodworking, Ironsmithing, and Fireside Weavers.